gudrob/godot-ai-rpg/README.md

 ### Supported Platforms
 Currently MacOS ARM64 and Windows X64. \
-For GPU acelleration LLaMA.cpp was compiled with Vulkan for win-x64 and Metal for macos-arm64.
+For GPU acelleration LLaMA.cpp was compiled with Vulkan for win-x64 and Metal for macos-arm64 / macos-x64.

 ### LLaMA.cpp compatible Models
-LLaMA 2, 3 and 3.1 models that follow the ChatML format should work out of the box. \
+LLaMA 3 and 3.1 models that follow the Instruct format should work out of the box.
-To use the Instruct format will you will have to rewrite the prompting part of the LLaMA class but it will definitely yield superior results.

 ### Installation

-Everything should work out of the box, you only need a fitting LLaMA 2 / 3 model and place it in model and rename it to model.gguf. \
+Everything should work out of the box, you only need a fitting LLaMA 3 or 3.1 Instruct model and place it in model and rename it to model.gguf. \
 Please read error messages carefully.

 ### Issues